 A withdrawal that is approved in writing by the RACGP is known as a sanctioned withdrawal.
-You may apply for a standard suspension of your candidacy for the exam semester in which the sanctioned withdrawal applies, providing you haven't sat any other Fellowship exams in that semester.
+You may apply for a standard suspension of your candidacy as per the Fellowship Exams Policy and Fellowship Exam Attempts Policy for the exam semester in which the sanctioned withdrawal applies, providing you haven't sat any other Fellowship exams in that semester.

 Any withdrawal from an exam that isn't approved by the RACGP in writing is considered an unsanctioned withdrawal.
-If you enrol in an exam but fail to sit, this will be recorded as an unsanctioned withdrawal and you will not be able to apply for a standard suspension for that semester.
+If you enrol in an exam but fail to sit, this will be recorded as an unsanctioned withdrawal and you won't be able to apply for a standard suspension for that semester.